sagidavid/Affordability/README.md

 The repository is divided into a _Data Analysis_ and a _Data Visualisation_ folder.

-The _Data Analysis_ folder contains all the input files (geogrpahies and rent data) and the code that formats it prior to visualisation.
+The _Data Analysis_ folder contains all the input files (geogrpahies and rent data) and the code needed prior to visualisation.

 The _Data Visualisation_ folder only contains code that is neccessary for the __Shiny__ app to run.